BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_03.md

 :name: fig:forest_plot_means
 :width: 7.00in
 Forest plot of the mean of mass of each species group in `model_penguin_mass_all_species`.
-Each line represents one chain in the sampler, the dot is a point estimate, in this case the mean, the thin line is the interquartile range from 25% to 75% of the posterior and the thick line is the 94% Highest Density Interval.
+Each line represents one chain in the sampler, the dot is the mean, the thick line is the interquartile range and the thin line is the 94\% Highest Density Interval.
 ```

 {numref}`fig:forest_plot_means` makes it easier to compare our estimates